 One way of managing your cash flow is reviewing working capital management.
 This refers to managing your stock levels (if you hold any stock), managing your accounts payables and accounts receivables, thereby improving cash flow.
 Another way of proactively managing your cash flow is by using forecasting.

 Why use a cash flow forecast?

-Cash flow forecasts are primarily used to help the business owners plan how much cash they’ll need in the future.
-Usually cash is required to pay for day to day expenses and other monthly bill payments.
+Cash flow forecasts are primarily used to help business owners plan how much cash they’ll need in the future.
+Usually, cash is required to pay for day to day expenses and other monthly bill payments.